 The supplier should submit to the PCB manufacturer the draft PCB definition dossier or a list of specific Review Items specified in the requirement 5.2b in the design phase, when those Review Items are at the limit of the PID capability.

+1 HDI technology is an example of PCB design that is at the limit of the PID capability.

-Examples of Review Items that can be on the limit of PID capability are: dimensions, number of layers, maximum aspect ratio, number of sequences, material selection or a combination of these.
+2 Examples of Review Items that can be on the limit of PID capability are: dimensions, number of layers, maximum aspect ratio, number of sequences, material selection or a combination of these.
 Consultation with PCB manufacturer at this early design stage is recommended to avoid unnecessary risks.
 Multiple iterations can be performed to achieve an agreed PCB definition dossier.

 ECSS-Q-ST-70-12_1200004